-During my years working for and with Walmart (a client of Perfect Sense), what I found to be most impressive about the company and its people was their fierce determination to do the right thing.
+During my years working for and with Walmart (a Brightspot customer), what I found to be most impressive about the company and its people was their fierce determination to do the right thing.
 From helping New Orleans recover after Katrina, to providing meaningful job opportunities for veterans, to taking a principled stand on a divisive social issue, I always admired how deeply the company cared about doing the right thing.

 But unless you were a part of the company, it was easy to overlook all the good work Walmart was doing because the company just didn’t publicize it.
 They focused on doing the good work instead of telling the story about the work.
 As a result, what I heard A LOT during my time at Walmart was: “You should really tell your story, because the work you’re doing is incredible.”